Key Takeaways

 Installation

-Download Cursor from cursor.sh.
+Download Cursor from cursor.com.
 It's available for macOS, Windows, and Linux.
 The installer handles everything - no additional setup required.

 Importing VS Code Settings